ymrl/a11y-visualizer/README.md

 And in your browser, turn on Developer mode, and load the `dist` directory with "Load unpacked" button.

+There is a test page in `src/test/` directroy.
+You can use it to test the extension with http://localhost:5173/src/test/index.html .

 ## How to build

 ```